StarCat8/Star_Abundances/README.md

 .dopcor() - this corrects for doppler shift, using the value of star.v_r

-.creaModel() - creates an interpolated atmosphere via pykmod and sets up param file for abundance
+.creaModel() - creates an interpolated ATLAS9 atmosphere via pykmod and sets up param file for abundance.
+Moreover it copies the interpolated model in the "interpolated_atmospheres" folder.
+This way, with use, already computed models are kept.
+This way if they need to be applied again they will be ready, speeding up the process. *Consider that if every point in the parameter space was to be computed (4000-5000K, 0-2dex logg, -2-0dex [M/H], 1-3 microturbulence) the all the ATLAS9 interpolated models would take up to 1TB (even if 200GB of them were to be computed there's only a 1/5 chance for it to be used, but still...)

 .synth_creaModel() - creates an interpolated atmosphere via pykmod and sets up param file for spectrum, create the stdatom.dat file, which contains the chemical composition of the star.